 Cymer is the largest supplier of deep ultraviolet light (DUV) and extreme ultraviolet light (EUL) required in photolithography of semiconductor manufacturing process.
-Cymer was acquired by Dutch semiconductor equipment manufacturer ASML.
+In 2013, Cymer was acquired by ASML, the Dutch semiconductor equipment manufacturer, as an independent subsidiary.
+Cymer is the largest supplier of deep ultraviolet light (DUV) and extreme ultraviolet light (EUL) light sources required in the photolithography process when manufacturing semiconductor chips.

 Cymer manufactures key components for the chips in our phones and other smart devices.
 But when Cymer wanted to reduce its neon gas usage in response to a global slowdown, the company needed more predictive analytics.
 So Cymer implemented the Denodo Platform.